-Groups and individuals may schedule meetings no more than three months in advance.
+Groups and individuals may not schedule meetings beyond 90 days in advance.

 Hours of Availability

-Meetings may start no sooner than one half hour after the Library opens and must end no later than 15 minutes before the Library closes.
-Example: If the Library is closing that night at 9:00 p.m. the meeting must conclude and the attendees clear the room at 8:45 p.m.
+Meetings may start no sooner than one-half hour after the Library opens and must end no later than 15 minutes before the Library closes.
+Rooms must be completely vacated 15 minutes before closing.

 Please be sure to request all room set-up arrangements and equipment at time of application.
 Although we always try to be flexible, Library staff may not be available to rearrange the room or set up equipment at time of the meeting.

 - Room A: Conference style (tables in a square up to 20)

 - Room B/C: